edgelesssys/marblerun/docs/set-manifest.md

 }
 ```

-For setting the manifest, we first need to establish trust in the EdgelessMesh coordinator.
+For setting the manifest, we first need to establish trust in the Edgeless Mesh coordinator.
 Therefore, we perform a remote attestation step.
 Assuming you've deployed our coordinator image from `ghcr.io/edgelesssys/coordinator:latest`: